stroparo/ds/README.md

 source ~/.ds/ds.sh
 ```

-Otherwise, specify the directory (after sourcing, $DS_HOME will point to it) both in the filename and as the first argument:
+Otherwise, specify the directory (after sourcing it will be pointed to by the $DS_HOME environment variable) both as ds.sh's dirname as well as the last argument:

 ```bash
 source {dir}/ds.sh {dir}